There are so many marketing types, and defining which ones are right for you might give you a headache.

 Product marketing is the answer.

 This one is tricky to define.
-If you're doing the research, you'll meet with many answers and definitions.
+If you do your research, you'll come across many answers and definitions.
 We'll try and make it as simple as possible.

 Product marketing is a mix of product releases, promotions, and product sales.
 The most important part is meeting the expectations of the product audience.

 Once you understand what makes your customers happy, you'll boost your product sales.
 It's critical for any business strategy, not manufacturers only.

 Without it, you're going to have a hard time achieving your product sales, as mentioned in Hubspot's latest blog post.

 The best way to learn something is to see an example.
 We couldn't think of one that's better than the iPhone 11 product promotion.

 Apple is loyal to the 4 P's mix when it comes to marketing of their products for a long time.

 4 P's is the marketing mix consisted of products, promotion, price, and placement.
 Apple is one of the biggest brands in the world, with a grounded place on the market.
 They don't ignore the promotions of their devices, and neither should you.

 You can see different approaches Apple takes depending on the channel they're promoting.
 It's simple, it's short, and it gives their customers insight into the benefits of having their products.